 Animal welfare regulation

 In October 2018, regulations came into force called the Animal Welfare (Licensing of Activities Involving Animals).
 These consist of powers contained in the Animal Welfare Act 2006.
-They require any person wishing to carry out the activities listed below in the course of a business to obtain a licence from the local authority where their premises are situated.
+They require any person wishing to carry out the activities listed below in the course of a business to obtain a license from the local authority where their premises are situated.

 The activities are: